OnChem/CEM141/README.md

 <br/>

 ## Navigation Note
-#### The Section_# folders contain the team assignments for the respective section numbers.
+#### The Section_# folders contain the team assignments from the CATME survey for the respective section numbers.
 Once the file (Section#_Teams.csv) is accessed, there is an option to search for your group right above the table headers (Last Name, First Name, Team Number).

 <br/>